dmrph/DecibelDetect/docs/weeklyreports/weekly_918.md

 ### Matt(hew):
   - **Goals from Last Week:**
-    -
+    - TBD

   - **Progress and Issues:**
-    -
+    - TBD

   - **Plans and Goals:**
-    -
+    - TBD

 ---

 ### Aaron:
   - **Goals from Last Week:**
-    -
+    - TBD

   - **Progress and Issues:**
-    -
+    - TBD

   - **Plans and Goals:**
-    -
+    - TBD

 ---

 ### Rahul:
   - **Goals from Last Week:**
-    - None specified.
+    - TBD

   - **Progress and Issues:**
-    - None specified.
+    - TBD

   - **Plans and Goals:**
-    - Provide updates and contribute to the frontend (TBD).
+    - TBD

 ---